anjos/baker/README.rst

 and there is a huge source of information and resources for building container images on the internet.

-To deploy backuper, just download the released image at DockerHub_ and create a container through Container Station.
-The container starts the built-in ``backup`` application that backups your folders based on command-line options and arguments.
+To deploy baker, just download the released image at DockerHub_ and create a container through Container Station.
+The container starts the built-in ``bake`` application that backups your folders based on command-line options and arguments.
 I typically just mount the directories to be backed up with suggestive names (set this in "Advanced Settings" -> "Shared folders").
 The run command I typically use is this::

-  # choose entrypoint to be "backup"
+  # choose entrypoint to be backed-up
   -vv --email --username="your.username@gmail.com" --password="create-an-app-password-for-gmail"

-If you'd like to use Gmail for sending e-mails about latest activity, just make sure to set the ``--email`` flag and set your username and specific-app password (to avoid 2-factor authentication). ``backuper`` should handle this flawlessly.
+If you'd like to use Gmail for sending e-mails about latest activity, just make sure to set the ``--email`` flag and set your username and specific-app password (to avoid 2-factor authentication). ``baker`` should handle this flawlessly.
 Other e-mail providers should also be reacheable in the same way.